-During the year ended 31 December 2023 as a response to uncertainties from the consequences of the Russian-Ukrainian and Israel-Gaza wars, the geopolitical instability, increase in inflation, energy prices and thus increased cost of living, the Bank applied certain management overlays whereby some exposures were transferred from Stage 1 to Stage 2.
-Specifically, the overlays applied were:
+During the year ended 31 December 2024 as a response to uncertainties from global macroeconomic environment, the Bank applied certain management overlays whereby some exposures were transferred from Stage 1 to Stage 2.
+Even though the Bank's Provisioning methodology has captured the worsening of the macroeconomic conditions to a large extent, some of the overlays applied in the prior year were also applied this year.
+These overlays are described below: